KiandaBPM/KiandaBPM.github.io/business-rules.md

 ## Custom rules

-Under custom rules, you will find any custom developed rules available under your developer section.
+Under custom rules, you will find any custom-developed rules available under your developer section.
+Custom rules provide access to rules that are built for extensibility of Kianda capabilities.
+This is particularly used in situations when existing rules do not provide the required functionality.

+Custom rules have the purpose of providing a user interface for the end-users.
+If you need to build "a rule" then you should use a custom rule widget.

+It allows a developer to quickly build a reusable component that would then be used by process designers in real processes.

+Check-out the [development](development.md) section for more details on how to build custom widgets in Kianda.

 ## Advanced techniques